pale-ale/SomeFrickinMediocreLemons/README.md

 make

 This will create an executable called main, which can simply be run using "./main.cpp" in the Build directory.
-Behaviour withour any assets is mostly untestet though.
+Behaviour without any assets is mostly untestet though.